J-Diaz007/JS-Pong-CopyCat/README.md

-Milestone Class Assignment: Classic Pong game (PvE).
+Milestone Class Assignment: Classic Pong style game (PvE).
 Contolled with mouse movement of up and down.

-Comments from Developer: Collision detection and
+Used Whiff-Whaff as title because it's an alternate name for Table Tennis.

+Comments from Developer: Pulled main content from Ping-Pong-Game-JavaScript youtube video.
+Biggest challenge was collision detection (velocity).
+After completing the first video I had a really hard time adding additional content even with other videos as guidance.
+Since the styles differed from video to video it was a challenge meshing what I learned together.
+Made multiple mistakes until it started to come together.

 Sounds are from ZapSplat.